EnzoSeason/study-notes/data-analytics/4-process/week-1/data-integrity.md

 2. Alignment to business objective + **additional data cleaning** = accurate conclusions

 3. Alignment to business objective + **newly discovered variables + constraints** = accurate conclusions

+## Process

+1. Determine data integrity by assessing the overall accuracy, consistency, and completeness of the data.

+2. Connect objectives to data by understanding how your business objectives can be served by an investigation into the data.

+3. Know when to stop collecting data.

+Data analysts perform **pre-cleaning activities** to complete these steps.
+Pre-cleaning activities help you determine and maintain data integrity.